slackapi/deno-slack-api/docs/triggers/trigger-basics.md

     },
   });
 ```
 ## Updating Triggers

 Similar to creating, updating Triggers can be done through the CLI, or at runtime using the `client.workflows.triggers.update` method.
 Updating a Trigger takes the same Trigger object as creating one, with the addition of a `trigger_id` parameter to identify the Trigger being updated.
 More details on updating Triggers can be found in the [API documentation](https://api.dev.slack.com/future/triggers#update).

 ### Updating Triggers in the CLI

-To update a Trigger using the Hermes CLI, make the desired update to your existing Trigger file.
+To update a Trigger using the Slack CLI, make the desired update to your existing [Trigger File](#creating-triggers-using-the-slack-cli).
 When this is done, run the `slack trigger update` command from the CLI with a `--trigger-id` flag to identify the trigger to be updated.

 ```
 slack trigger update --trigger-id Ft123ABC --trigger-def "path/to/trigger.ts"